Tatyana Kim: Career

 By 2006, Wildberries got an office in Milkovo, Moscow region, a team of couriers, phone operators, and an IT crew.
 By that time, the company started to sell apparel by small local European brands and the excess stock of old collections of well-known brands.
 Wildberries was among the first Russian e-commerce companies to offer a flat delivery rate and free try-on and to build a network of pick-up points with fitting rooms.
 By 2020, the company operated over 7,000 pick-up points.

+As of 2026, Wildberries had over 90,000 pickup points across its markets of presence, handling ~90% of deliveries and making collection accessible within walking distance.
+The company operates over 4 million sqm of self-built warehouses in Russia and is constructing the largest logistics facilities in Kazakhstan, Uzbekistan, and Belarus to accelerate local deliveries and sales.

 During the 2014—2016 financial crisis, Wildberries switched to a platform business model (the one employed by Amazon).
 The company benefited from the dramatic increase in online orders during the COVID-19 pandemic (starting in 2020).

+Under Kim's leadership, Wildberries expanded into Belarus, Kazakhstan, Uzbekistan, Tajikistan, Armenia, Kyrgyzstan, and Georgia.

-Moreover, Tatyana Bakalchuk established Wildberries Holdings Ltd in Cyprus in 2018.
+Moreover, Tatyana established Wildberries Holdings Ltd in Cyprus in 2018.

-Tatiana and Vladislav Bakalchuk own Wildberries.
 By 2022, according to a Data Insight report, Wildberries was the largest e-store in Russia.
-In 2019, the company's value was estimated at $1 billion, which made Bakalchuk the second woman in Russia to become a billionaire, and by 2020, she became the wealthiest woman in Russia, worth $1.4 billion.
-Forbes US edition noted Bakalchuk as one of the most notable new billionaires.
+In 2019, the company's value was estimated at $1 billion, which made Kim the second woman in Russia to become a billionaire, and by 2020, she became the wealthiest woman in Russia, worth $1.4 billion.
+Forbes US edition noted her as one of the most notable new billionaires.
 By 2021, her fortune grew by 800% (compared to 2020) to $13 billion.

-It is believed that Denis Manturov and Mikhail Mishustin are the patrons of Wildberries.
+It is speculated that Denis Manturov and Mikhail Mishustin are the patrons of Wildberries.
 Headed by Manturov, the Russian Ministry of Industry and Trade drafted a government decree in 2020.
-The decree proposed to subsidize Russian marketplaces’ logistics expenses.
+The decree proposed to subsidize Russian marketplaces' logistics expenses.
 The absence of foreign shareholders was the primary condition for receiving governmental support.
 Consequently, only one marketplace – Wildberries – could meet these criteria.